 Facilities and services

 - Surfaced paths through the park for walking and cycling

 - Fishing lake with 32 pegs run by Upton Fishing Club

 The park was made a local nature reserve in 2008 and is located on limestone soil.
 The soil's richness allows for the growth of many colourful wildflowers and orchids.

 You can see several species of butterflies such as Speckled Woods, Common Blues, and Brimstones.

-The rare Lesser Marsh Grasshopper can be found here and watch the sky for hovering Kestrel and singing Skylark.
+The rare Lesser Marsh Grasshopper can also be found here.
+Keep an eye out for Kestrels hovering in the sky and for singing Skylarks.

 The friends group meet regularly at the village hall and help the Countryside Officers (rangers) to manage and maintain the site.